hrvthzslt/personal-site/content/posts/creating-my-dream-dos-setup/index.md

 draft: false
 ---

-My first exposure to _computing_ was with an Amiga 500, closely followed by a 386 PC, which I used for a long time.
+My first exposure to _computering™_ was with an Amiga 500, closely followed by a 386 PC, which I used for a long time.
 Because of this, I have a soft spot for games like **Flashback** and **Lost Vikings** and for programs like **Norton Commander**.

 Since all this can be used in **DOS**, and since that was the first operating system I learned to use, it's time to replicate that experience.